 Moon Sang Soo, a Seoul resident, shared in a New York Times interview that he received more than twenty 24-karat gold rings on his first birthday.
 His son also received many gold rings on his first birthday, too, in line with this Korean custom.

-Gold, Perfect to Mark a Marriage
+Precious Metals, Perfect to Mark a Marriage

 As part of a wedding ceremony, couples still practice a longstanding tradition called Sin Sod in Thailand.
 During Sin Sod, the groom offers a dowry, a predetermined amount of property or money, to the bride’s parents.
 Part of this ceremony is the Tong Mun, or gold engagement.
 This is when the groom gives his bride a gift in gold.
 It is believed that the more gold given, the better the couple’s future.